The Buzz · Windsor Civic Wire

 The Buzz

-Your butter tart mission is wild, my friend.
-Good morning from the border — where Canada meets America and neither one blinks.
+Your Ambassador Bridge drama is back Good morning from the border — where Canada meets America and neither one blinks.
 This is Windsor.
-You know, sometimes you read something, and you just g...
+So, you know how we're always talking about the Gordie Howe Br...

 Marc-Antoine Beaulieu-Vargas Windsor Civic Wire